wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Generally, edns-client-subnet options will only be present in DNS messages between a Recursive Resolver and an Authoritative Nameserver, i.e. one hop.
-In certain configurations however (for example multi-tier nameserver setups), it may be necessary to implement transitive behaviour on Intermediate Nameservers.
+   Generally, edns-client-subnet options will only be present in DNS messages between a Recursive Resolver and an Authoritative Nameserver, i.e., one hop.
+In certain configurations however, for example multi-tier nameserver setups, it may be necessary to implement transitive behaviour on Intermediate Nameservers.

-   It is important that any Intermediate Nameserver that implements transitive behaviour (i.e. forward edns-client-subnet options received from their clients) MUST fully implement the caching behaviour described in Section 6.3.
+   It is important that any Intermediate Nameserver that forwards edns- client-subnet options received from their clients MUST fully implement the caching behaviour described in Section 6.3.

-   Intermediate Nameservers (including Recursive Resolvers) supporting edns-client-subnet MUST forward options with SOURCE NETMASK set to 0 (i.e. anonymized), such an option MUST NOT be replaced with an option with more accurate address information.
+   Intermediate Nameservers, including Recursive Resolvers, supporting edns-client-subnet MUST forward options with SOURCE NETMASK set to 0 (i.e., completely anonymized), such an option MUST NOT be replaced with an option with more accurate address information.

+Contavalli, et al.       Expires April 30, 2015                [Page 11]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

    An Intermediate Nameserver MAY also forward edns-client-subnet options with actual address information.
 This information MAY match